terminalforlife/ShellProjects/source/autoexec/README.md

 The user can either rely on AutoExec's own interpreter auto-detection, or override with his or her own choice of executable.

-Demonstrations of AutoExec can be found all over YouTube channel, [Learn Linux](youtube.com/c/learnlinux).
+Demonstrations of AutoExec can be found all over YouTube channel of the author of AutoExec, [Learn Linux](https://www.youtube.com/channel/UCfp-lNJy4QkIGnaEE6NtDSg).

 # Installation & Uninstallation